xbankov/songbook/README.md

 ## Overview

 The Songbook app is a simple app to host your own songbook database.
-It can be used to add your own chords in a chorpro format, edit them and print them in a single songbook.
+It can be used to add your own chords in a chorpro format, edit them and print them in a songbook.

 ## Installation